CptFranck/MultiServiceProject-OrderService-/README.md

-# 🎟️ Microservice - Booking Service
+# 💳 Microservice - Order Service

-The **Booking Service** is a core component of the microservice architecture.
+The **Order Service** is a core component of the microservice architecture.
-It manages **booking operations**, persists data via **MySQL**, communicates asynchronously with other services via **Kafka**, and exposes **REST APIs** documented with **OpenAPI**.
+It manages **customer orders**, processes order creation and updates, interacts with other services through **Kafka**, and persists data in **MySQL**.

 ---

 ## 🚀 Overview

-This service is responsible for handling bookings for events and venues.
+This service is responsible for handling the full lifecycle of customer orders.
-It provides REST endpoints to create, update, and retrieve bookings, and publishes events to Kafka to notify other services (e.g., Inventory Service) about changes in availability.
+It exposes REST endpoints for creating and retrieving orders and consumes events from Kafka to ensure that bookings and inventory stay consistent across the system.

 ---